 It is recognised that Kalamunda offers a great deal of potential for enhancement of the town centre for the benefit of all its users and visitors.
 It is important that all the activities relating to enhancement form part of a considered, clear and collaborative plan to best realise a shared vision for the town centre.

 State Planning Policy 4.2 - Activity Centres for Perth and Peel (SPP 4.2) requires that an activity centre plan be prepared for all District Centres, which includes the Kalamunda town centre.The City is progressing an activity centre plan for Kalamunda to ensure any new subdivision or development aligns with the envisaged design framework and character of development for the area and to assist the City with coordinating public realm and infrastructure improvements over the next 10 years.

 What time period does the KACP cover?

 After endorsement by the WA Planning Commission (WACP) of the final plan, this activity centre plan is to have effect for a period of 10 years, unless otherwise determined by the WAPC.
-Comments are open for the draft plan for 60 days, from June to Thursday 8 August.
+Comments are open for the draft plan for a minimum of 60 days.
+Comments are open from June to Monday, 2 September.

 The City of Kalamunda (the City) appointed consulting group Urbis to undertake the planning of the KACP.